Art and Design

 Life Drawing 1

-The major emphasis of this course is direct observation and expression of the human form using traditional media.
-Design and value relationships are studied, as are the superficial muscular and skeletal systems which affect surface form.
+The emphasis of this course is direct observation and expression of the human form.
+Design and value relationships are studied, as are the superficial muscular and skeletal systems which affect the surface conformations of the human figure.
 Sessions on portraiture using an anatomical approach are included.
 Basic drawing concepts are reinforced through exploration of classic technique.